The Most Important Factor: Lemonaid's Ownership History

-Lemonaid Health Under 23andMe: What Patients Need to Know Before a Long-Term Treatment Decision
+Lemonaid Health's Ownership Timeline: What Patients Need to Know

 Lemonaid Health was founded in 2013 as a clinically focused primary care telehealth platform, earning strong patient reviews for straightforward clinical interactions and transparent pricing.
-In November 2021, 23andMe acquired Lemonaid for approximately $400 million with the stated goal of integrating telehealth with 23andMe's genetic data platform.
+In November 2021, 23andMe acquired Lemonaid for approximately $400 million with the stated goal of integrating telehealth with 23andMe's genetic data platform, and in 2024 Lemonaid launched a GLP-1 weight loss membership program under 23andMe ownership.

-As of June 2026, Lemonaid continues to operate and offer GLP-1 prescriptions.
-But the path forward for the 23andMe/Lemonaid enterprise is genuinely uncertain.
-For patients considering a GLP-1 provider for a 12 to 18-month treatment course — during which treatment continuity is clinically critical — this corporate uncertainty is a meaningful selection criterion, not just a business footnote.
-Before enrolling with Lemonaid for GLP-1 treatment, call or contact their support team directly and ask specifically whether their GLP-1 program is accepting new patients and can commit to service continuity for the expected duration of your treatment.
+As of June 2026, Lemonaid Health operates independently of 23andMe under this new ownership and continues to offer GLP-1 prescriptions.
+Because the new ownership group is a smaller, newer investor group rather than a large public company, its own long-term operational trajectory has not yet been tested over a multi-year period.
+For patients considering a GLP-1 provider for a 12 to 18-month treatment course — during which treatment continuity is clinically important — this recent ownership transition is worth factoring into your decision.
+Before enrolling with Lemonaid for GLP-1 treatment, contact their support team directly and ask specifically whether the program is accepting new patients under the new ownership and can commit to service continuity for your expected treatment duration.

-For a deeper analysis of the Lemonaid/23andMe situation, see our Hims vs. Lemonaid comparison, which covers the corporate timeline in full detail.
+For a deeper analysis of the Lemonaid ownership situation, see our Hims vs. Lemonaid comparison, which covers the timeline in full detail.

 Total Cost Comparison: What You Actually Pay Each Month

-Lemonaid Health's pricing has multiple components that can obscure the true monthly cost at first glance.
-Understanding the full cost structure — consultation fees, medication costs, and any shipping charges — gives a more accurate picture of what patients actually spend compared to Luma Health's flat single-rate model.
+Lemonaid Health's pricing has historically involved multiple components that can obscure the true monthly cost at first glance.
+Understanding the full cost structure — membership fees, medication costs, and any shipping charges — gives a more accurate picture of what patients actually spend compared to Luma Health's flat single-rate model.

 Lemonaid Health — Total Monthly Cost